WalkingDevFlag/Sign-Language-Gesture-Translation/README.md

   - Live inference using a webcam.
   - Loads the trained model and label map to output the translated gesture.

-- **requirements.txt**
-  Lists all the dependencies required to run the project.

 ## Installation